climateandhealthresearchlab/Excess-Heat-Factor-Analysis/README.md

 ## Contents

-All analysis code is in a single script — **`heatwave_analysis.py`** — organised in five sections in the order results appear in the paper:
+All analysis code is in a single script — **`EHF--CODES.ipynb`** — organised in five sections in the order results appear in the paper:

 | # | Section | Paper | Output |
 |---|---------|-------|--------|